The integrated partners setup guide explains how to connect AppsFlyer to your integrated partners enabling attribution recording and postbacks.

 - Adset - set ad set names to compare different ad sets within specific campaigns of the media source.

 - Site ID and Sub Site ID - set Site ID parameter to attribute installs to specific publishers.
-If many publishers exist, we advise on limiting the number of used site IDs and using the sub site ID parameter, to avoid exceeding the site ID limitations.
+If there are many publishers, we advise on limiting the number of used site IDs and using the sub site ID parameter, to avoid exceeding the site ID limitations.

 - Subscriber Parameters - use any of the 5 subscriber parameters to insert useful values.
 Note that these parameters get parsed and appear in the raw data report, which makes them very handy for performing data aggregation or filtering.